chrs1885/Capable/README.md

 # Accessibility for iOS, macOS, tvOS, and watchOS

-### What's new in Capable 2.0
+## 🎉 What's new in Capable 2.0 🎉

-Here re the most important changes:
+Here are the most important changes:

-* 🏛 New framework architecture that makes contributing support for upcoming accessibility settings easier.
+* 🏛 New framework architecture and project structure that makes contributing support for upcoming accessibility settings easier.
-* 🎯 Focus on unified API for Apple accessibility settings: While support for scalable fonts & handicap grouping was dropped entirely, the APIs for calculating high contrast color pairs based on WCAG 2.1 success criteria has moved to it's own repository [WCAG-Colors](https://github.com/chrs1885/WCAG-Colors).
+* 🎯 Focus on an unified API for Apple accessibility settings: While support for scalable fonts & handicap grouping was dropped entirely, the APIs for calculating high contrast color pairs based on WCAG 2.1 success criteria has moved to it's own repository [WCAG-Colors](https://github.com/chrs1885/WCAG-Colors).
 * ✅ Support for new accessibility APIs.

 ### Research & React